stanek-michal/ai-meeting-summarizer/README.md

    This script will:
    - Install Homebrew (if not already installed)
-   - Install Python 3.10, Go, and ffmpeg
+   - Install Python 3.10, Go, ffmpeg, and wget
    - Create a Python virtual environment
    - Install all required Python packages
+   - Download the Qwen2.5 model (~20GB)
    - Build the Go application

 ## Running the Application